eyamini/Verve-Top-Advertisers/README.md

 # **Process**

-Given two json files, make a recommendation for the top 5 advertisers to display for each app and country combination.
+Given two json files, make a recommendation for the top 5 advertisers to display for each app and country combination based on impressions, clicks, and revenue.

 # **Analysis**